Diseases

 Raynaud's Treatment

-Raynaud's treatment can help reduce the number and severity of attacks and prevent tissue damage in the extremities.
-Most doctors recommend non-drug treatments and self-help measures first.
+When treating Raynaud's phenomenon, most doctors recommend non-drug treatments and self-help measures first.
 However, doctors may prescribe medications for some patients, usually those with secondary Raynaud's phenomenon.
-Raynaud's treatment is not always successful, and women who are pregnant may not be able to take medications to treat the disease.
+Keep in mind that treatment is not always successful, and women who are pregnant may not be able to take medications to treat the disease.

-Most doctors are conservative with Raynaud's treatment recommendations; that is, they recommend non-drug treatments and self-help measures first.
+Most doctors are conservative with their recommendations for treating Raynaud's; that is, they recommend non-drug treatments and self-help measures first.
 Doctors may prescribe medications for some patients, usually those with secondary Raynaud's phenomenon.
-In addition, as part of Raynaud's treatment, patients are treated for any underlying disease or condition that may cause secondary Raynaud's phenomenon.
+In addition, as part of treatment, patients are treated for any underlying disease or condition that may cause secondary Raynaud's phenomenon.

 Several non-drug treatments and self-help measures can help decrease the severity of Raynaud's attacks and promote overall well-being.
-Self-help measures that can be used for Raynaud's treatment include:
+Self-help measures that can be used to treat Raynaud's include:

 (Click Raynaud's Self-Help Strategies for more information on treatment methods that do not require medication.)